-At NREL, he studies charge-carrier transport, generation, and decay dynamics in thin-film flexible (PV) materials, including organic semiconductors, perovskites, and novel inorganic absorbers.
-In addition to spectroscopic characterization, his research includes solution-phase processing, device physics, chemical analysis, and material design to qualify and predict next-gen champion PV materials.
-His work is supported through the SuNLaMP initiative under DOE’s Solar Energy Technology Office, as well as through industry partnerships.
+He currently studies photoinduced charge carrier generation, transport, and decay dynamics in emergent thin-film and flexible PV materials, including organic semiconductors, metal-halide perovskites, and novel organometallic absorbers.
+In addition to spectroscopic characterization, his research includes solution-phase processing, solar cell fabrication, device physics, chemical analysis, X-ray crystallography, and material design to qualify and predict next-gen champion PV materials.
+His work also includes metrology solutions and scaling techniques for roll-to-roll manufacturing of photovoltaic modules.
+These efforts are supported through research grants from the Solar Energy Technology Office, Advanced Research Projects Agency–Energy, and Basic Energy Sciences within the U.S. Department of Energy as well as through industry partnerships.

 Ph.D.
 Inorganic Chemistry, Colorado State University

 Single-Layered Organic Photovoltaics with Double Cascading Charge Transport Pathways: 18% Efficiencies, Nature Communications (2021)